-Flame House, literal meaning).
-Not to be confused with Fyr
+(Fyrhus/Fire House or Flame House, literal translation) and not to be confused with Fyr

 , a lighthouse that is located on a lake, a fjord or an ocean.

-This house was originally built by Semund Oleson Frankmoen in 1847.
-In 1948, it was placed on a farm called Bekken,located in Grimsbu, Folldal.
+This Eldhus, picture above, was originally built by Semund Oleson Frankmoen in 1847.
+In 1948, it was placed on a farm called Bekken, located in Grimsbu, Folldal, Norway.

-It was utilized for many tasks and it was the central work place for the woman on the farm.
-Most all baking and food preparation took place there.
+Eldhuset was mainly utilized for the many tasks pertaining to food preparation, but other tasks as well.
+It was the central workplace for the woman on the farm.

 Fireplace at Eldhuset Devold